hilton/hilton.github.com/blog/_posts/2016-10-31-naming-smells.md

 `isVictory` and `dateCreated` have prefixes that indicate Boolean and date types, respectively.
 This is a kind of vestigial Hungarian notation.
-In naming, [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation) takes the title of the most spectacular example of something that _seemed like a good idea at the time but isn’t any more_, now that we have languages with types.
+In naming, [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation) takes the title of the most spectacular example of something that _seemed like a good idea at the time but isn’t anymore_, now that we have languages with types.

 These names may be useful in stringly-typed languages, but you don’t need them in languages like Java and C#, where you can define your own types.
 Rename to drop the prefix - `victory` and `created`, and use the appropriate type.